FUBAR (TV series)

 FUBAR is an American action comedy television series created by Nick Santora for Netflix.
-It stars Arnold Schwarzenegger in his first leading role in a scripted live-action television series and is produced by Skydance Television and Blackjack Films.
+It stars Arnold Schwarzenegger in his first leading role in a scripted live-action television series, and it is produced by Skydance Television and Blackjack Films.
 The series premiered on May 25, 2023.
 In June 2023, the series was renewed for a second season, which premiered on June 12, 2025.
 In August 2025, the series was canceled after two seasons.

 Premise

 Luke Brunner and his daughter Emma have lied to each other for years, with neither of them knowing that the other is a CIA operative.
 Once they both learn the truth, they realize that they do not actually know anything about each other.
 They are required by their superiors to work together on dangerous operations, leading to challenges when Luke treats Emma as a child and when he becomes overly concerned for her safety and relationship conflicts.